lukekaalim/test/README.md

 - I like starting node programs by running something like `node src/basicMath.test.js` instead of special commands.
 - I don't like messing with globals or weird execution state tracking.
 - I like not having a lot of dependencies.
-- I like minimalism and tiny API's.
+- I like tiny API's.
 - Current testing tools are less like libraries and more like frameworks; they have a lot of features, and a lot of concerns.
 I'm a little opinionated, and I like customization.
 - I like fast tests.